To Build or Not To Build ... That is the Question

 I have spent a lot of time lately discussing the merits of buying land and building or buying an already built home in a similar location.
-Ultimately the decision comes down to two factors: Location and Time.
+Ultimately the decision comes down to three factors: Location, Time, and Cost (thanks to supply chain issues in 2021-2022)

 If you have time, as much as two years, between now and the when you want to move in then the custom build concept could work.
 If you have less time, like one year, then you will likely b disappointed when the timeline fails to materialize.
 My recommendation is that you do not pla to move into a near-finished home while the final touches are being applied as it will take the shine off of the excitement of your new home.
 You can have exactly what you want, how you want it, but someone has to be available daily from the start until the end for decision making otherwise timelines stretch dramatically.